Why the American Express Green Card is great for flexible spending

 Details of the American Express Green Card

-The Amex Green Card offers a generous welcome bonus and up to 3X points per dollar on select purchases.
-The main highlights of this card, including its interest rate and annual fee, are listed below:
+The Amex Green Card offers a generous welcome bonus and bonus points on select purchases, along with an annual fee:

 What is the American Express Green Card credit limit?